iirisarri/CrashCourse-Phylogenomics/README.md

 **NOTE ABOUT ORTHOLOGY**: Ensuring orthology is a difficult issue and often using a tool like Orthofinder might not be enough.
 Paralogy is a tricky business!
 Research has shown (e.g. [here](https://www.nature.com/articles/s41559-017-0126) [here](https://academic.oup.com/sysbio/article/71/1/105/6275704?login=false) or [here](https://academic.oup.com/mbe/article/36/6/1344/5418531)) that including paralogs can bias the phylogenetic relationship and molecular clock estimates, particularly when the phylogenetic signal is weak.
 Paralogs should always be removed before phylogenetic inference.
 But identifying them can be difficult and time-consuming.
 One could build single-gene trees and look for sequences producing extremely long branches or clustering outside of the remaining sequences.
 [Automatic pipelines](https://github.com/fethalen/phylopypruner) also exist.

-## EXTRA: Pre-alignment and quality filtering
+## Pre-alignment and quality filtering

 Often, transcriptomes and genomes have stretches of erroneous, non-homologous amino acids or nucleotides, produced by sequencing errors, assembly errors, or errors in genome annotation.
 But until recently, these type of errors had been mostly ignored because no automatic tool could deal with them.